 Hostelling International Boston will welcome more than 46,000 guests annually, 60 percent of which will be international visitors, and will target those between the ages of 18-30.
 The influx of hostellers is expected to generate more than $16 million of direct spending by tourists at Boston restaurants, entertainment venues, and sightseeing spots across the city, greatly enhancing the local economy.

 Suffolk Construction is the construction management firm overseeing the development.
 The project involves the renovation of a 55,500 square foot six-story building that is listed on the National Register of Historic Places.
 The hostel is being designed by Boston architectural firms Bergmeyer Associates and Stegman + Associates.

 The new Boston hostel will replace the current Boston hostel located in Boston’s Fenway neighborhood.
-To get a sneak peak of the new hostel, make sure to take this behind the scenes tour.
+To get a sneak peek of the new hostel, make sure to take a behind the scenes tour.

 About Hostelling International Boston (HI-Boston)

 Hostelling International Boston (HI-Boston) is a division of Hostelling International USA (HI-USA) and Hostelling International New England, all of which are part of a worldwide, not-for-profit organization dedicated to advancing the cultural interchange by facilitating worldwide travel.
 HI-Boston has operated a hostel in Boston since 1983 and is opening a new hostel in June 2012.
 The new hostel will bring more than 46,000 visitors to Boston each year, 60 percent of which will be international guests coming from over 85 countries.
 The facility will be LEED certified and committed to a green initiative.
 HI-Boston is dedicated to its community and provides a location and outreach programming where Boston youth are educated about global cultures.
 For more information: www.newbostonhostel.org.